auth0/docs/articles/libraries/lock-android/v2/custom-fields.md

 ## Storage

 Each custom field can only have one `Storage` associated.
-You can choose to store it right at the root level or inside the `user_metadata` attribute.
+You can choose to store it right at the root level in a root attribute or inside the `user_metadata` attribute.
 To specify the storage location, use the five-parameter constructor and pass the `Storage` parameter of your choice (see below).
 By default, fields will be stored inside the `user_metadata` attribute.

 Available choices: